 - Adobe PDF Plug-In For Firefox and Netscape

 - User Agent: Mozilla/5.0 (Windows; U; Windows NT 6.0; en-US; rv:22.214.171.124) Gecko/20100625 Firefox/3.6.6

 Only difference is my homepage is comcast.net

-If you use Remove recent browsing, search and download history in Firefox 3.5/6 or Clear Private Data in Firefox 3 to clear the 'Browsing History' when Firefox is closed then restoring tabs from the last session (e.g. "Save & Quit" or "Show my windows and tabs from last time") doesn't work.
+If you use Delete browsing, search and download history on Firefox in Firefox 3.5/6 or Clear Private Data in Firefox 3 to clear the 'Browsing History' when Firefox is closed then restoring tabs from the last session (e.g. "Save & Quit" or "Show my windows and tabs from last time") doesn't work.

-Make sure that you not run Firefox in Private Browsing - Browse the web without saving information about the sites you visit mode.
+Make sure that you not run Firefox in Private Browsing - Control what information Firefox saves mode.
 In Private Browsing mode some menu items are disabled (grayed) and features like visited links and disabled and not available.
 You are in Private Browsing mode if you see "Tools > Stop Private Browsing", possibly grayed. .....
 You enter Private Browsing mode if you select: Tools > Options > Privacy > History: Firefox will: "Never Remember History" To see all History settings, choose: Tools > Options > Privacy, choose the setting Firefox will: Use custom settings for history Uncheck: [[ ] "Automatically start Firefox in a private browsing session"